gkorpal/gkorpal.github.io/_posts/2020-08-31-latex-vim-mupdf.md

 ## PGF/TikZ

-Easiest way is to use a program like GeoGebra.
-GeoGebra gives you an option of exporting the Graphics View as PGF/TikZ code.
+The easiest way to include simple 2D graphs and diagrams is to use GeoGebra, since it gives us the option of exporting the Graphics View as PGF/TikZ code.
 Installing [GeoGebra Classic 6](https://wiki.geogebra.org/en/Reference:GeoGebra_Installation) is a dependency hell ([ex1](https://ask.fedoraproject.org/t/dnf-reports-geogebra-gpg-key-not-found/3376) and [ex2](https://help.geogebra.org/topic/geogebra-classic-and-fedora-32)).
 Therefore, we will just use the online version: https://www.geogebra.org/classic Finally, to insert the exported PGF/TikZ image just add the relevant parts of the LaTeX code from the export file.

-Another useful package is `pgfplots` example: https://tex.stackexchange.com/questions/28766/how-to-draw-a-circular-cone
+Moreover, for including 2D and 3D plots, we can use the `pgfplots` package. https://tex.stackexchange.com/a/28775/

+Apart from all these tools, one can directly use TikZ package to manually draw things like flowcharts and commutative diagrams.

-## Inkscape
+## Vector Graphics

-To draw complicated diagrams we can use Inkscape as follows:
+It is possible to include vector graphics using Inkscape as follows:
 1. Draw the desired diagram in Inkscape, and enclose mathematical symbols in `$...$`.
 If you don't know how to use Inkscape then just go to `Help > Tutorials > Inkscape: Basic` and you will be ready to use.
 2. Create a folder called "pictures" inside the folder containg the main tex file and save the diagram as `svg` so that you can edit it in the future if needed.
 Then also save [PDF+LaTeX](https://wiki.inkscape.org/wiki/index.php/LaTeX) output to the same "pictures" folder: `File > Save As... > Select PDF from the drop-down menu > Click Save > Choose the following options`